-The Executive and Key Employee Bonus Plan is designed to reward Company executives and other key employees for their contributions to corporate objectives.
-Corporate objectives are established as part of the annual operating plan process.
-Overall corporate objectives include target levels of pre-tax, pre-bonus profit and net revenue.
+The Executive and Key Employee Bonus Plan is designed to reward Company executives and other key employees for their contributions to corporate goals.
+Corporate goals are established as part of the annual operating plan process.
+Overall corporate goals include target levels of pre-tax, pre-bonus profit and net revenue.

-Each eligible employee's award is expressed as a percentage of the participant's October 1, 1998 base salary.
-Bonus achievement was dependent upon meeting or exceeding the company's minimum goals for pre-tax, pre-bonus and net revenue.
-For fiscal 1999, the Committee approved bonus awards for the Company executive officers and key employees in recognition of the achievement of the Company pre-tax, pre-bonus and net revenue goals.
-The bonuses were paid in Fiscal 2000.
+Each eligible employee's award is expressed as a percentage of the participant's October 1, 2001 base salary.
+Bonus achievement is dependent upon meeting or exceeding the company's minimum goals for pre-tax, pre-bonus and net revenue.
+For fiscal 2002, no bonus award for any participant was payable as the Company did not achieve its goals.